College of the Creatives Cabinet

 About this project

 Art and creative culture are important!
 We want to use the College of the Creatives Cabinet to rally our fellow American's support to help us protect imperiled federal initiatives that fund the arts and humanities in America.
-We will do this by building and sending a limited edition of the College of the Creatives micro arcade cabinets to a select group of thoughtful, socially conscientious, influential, and nerdy recipients; and need your help funding our cabinet edition!
+We will do this by building and sending a limited edition of the College of the Creatives micro arcade cabinets to a select group of thoughtful, socially conscientious, influential, and nerdy recipients; and need your help funding our limited edition of cabinets!
 This project is our bid to enlist these cultural influencers with the goal of starting a movement that:

 - Engages the communities we self-identify with and belong to (specifically the nerdy and creative communities)

 - Creates a national dialogue that underscores the importance, value, and benefits art and creative culture bring to a democracy like ours

 - Plans a defense of imperiled federal initiatives that fund the arts and creative culture in America (eg the National Endowment for the Arts (NEA), the National Endowment for the Humanities (NEH), and the Corporation for Public Broadcasting (CPB)

 - Resurrects the College of the Creatives

 Also, If we’re being perfectly honest, we're big dorks and children of the 80s.
 As creatives that have grown old, but not up we can remember a time when groups with names like the A-Team, the Rebel Alliance, and the Super Friends regularly came together to fight shared threats.
 We like to think that we live in a world where the "College of the Creatives" can be brought back to life by a select group of contemporary influential creatives to form a new kind of super team with the intention of defeating looming threats to art and creative culture in America.

 What was the "College of the Creatives", what did it do, and why try to bring it back now?